CountBricks: Residential CMU Wall Assembly Expertise

 CountBricks’ AI cross-checks thousands of residential projects to flag anomalies before the bid goes out the door.

-Cement and steel can swing 10-20 % in a single quarter.
-By connecting directly to supplier APIs, CountBricks locks estimates for a defined timeframe and sends automated alerts when thresholds are exceeded, allowing contractors to negotiate or reorder in advance.
+Cement and steel prices can fluctuate significantly.
+CountBricks connects directly to supplier APIs to lock estimates for a defined timeframe and sends alerts when thresholds are exceeded, allowing contractors to negotiate or reorder in advance.

-Whether you are retrofitting a basement, constructing a hurricane-ready home or adding a privacy wall, CountBricks provides the data clarity you need.
-Visit CountBricks.com/consultation to schedule a live demo and watch our voice AI generate a full cmu wall assembly quote in under five minutes.
+Whether retrofitting a basement or constructing a hurricane-ready home, CountBricks provides the data clarity you need.
+Visit CountBricks.com to schedule a live demo and watch our voice AI generate a full CMU wall assembly quote in under five minutes.

-• Always dry-stack the first course without mortar to verify layout before commit.
+• Always dry-stack the first course without mortar to verify layout before committing.

 • Stagger control joints with window openings to minimize vertical cracking.